 While the original recipe calls for ham, everyone likes a low-fat turkey kielbasa sausage nearly as much.
 I’ve also used corned beef, which was super salty so I used half as much.
 If it’s salty and smoky it’s going to work as the protein.
 This recipe is so simple (and inexpensive) that you’ll make it more than once and have chances to fine tune and play.
 If you’re starting with a raw meat, such as ham shanks, check out this ultra classic recipe.
 It was the first one I used, skipping step 1 because I’m just too lazy to find ham shanks.

 Load up the Instant Pot

-- If you want to be fancy, you can use the Saute feature to cook the onions and your herbs a bit first.
+- If you want to be fancy, you can use the Saute feature to cook the onions and your herbs a bit first and deglaze with a splash of red wine.
 Or not.

 - Put in half of the onion, green beans, potatoes, and meat, kinda in layers.

 - Put in the other half.
 You can’t do it wrong.

 - Pour over the stock that already has the liquid smoke, salt and pepper stirred into it.